Nookure/docs/docs/MAStaff/modules/glow.md

 # Glow

 :::warning
-This module only works if you have Vault installed
+This module only works if you have Vault and eGlow installed
 :::

 You only need to add the group name as a key and it color as a children